Mutual Ownership Defense Housing Division: Late New Deal public housing

 The Housing Act of 1937 directed that initial motivation, maintenance, and partial funding of the housing program originate as the local level.
 The federal government would now provide loans and subsidy assistance to local public housing agencies for the construction and operation of projects for "families whose incomes are so low that they cannot afford adequate housing provided by private enterprise."
 Those involved actively with public housing were generally pleased with this readjustment in operations.
-One federal publication stated that "..we must remember that in 1931, Government housing was only a dream of progressives.
+One federal publication stated that ".. we must remember that in 1931, Government housing was only a dream of progressives.
 Today it is a fact and there is strong reason to believe that, in the near future, it will be recognized as a permanent necessity ..."
 The United States Housing Authority (USHA) was soon established to facilitate the implementation of the Housing Act of 1937.
 The USHA was charged with the responsibility for the development and administration of all federal public housing programs.
-One of the Authority's first efforts was the implementation of a public relations campaign to establish popular support for the housing program that would help blunt attacks from the construction industry and others enemies.
+One of the Authority's first efforts was the implementation of a public relations campaign to establish popular support for the housing program that would help blunt attacks from the construction industry and other enemies.
 Public Housing was a highly polished monthly publication distributed as part of this public relations campaign.
 This publication not only discussed the benefits and justifications of public housing programs, but charted progress on a national scale.
 Many other government agency publications also took a very protective and supportive—some might say radical—tone concerning the newly established United States Housing Authority and its mission:

 "A clear-cut opposition (to public housing) has been formed of which the spearhead is the Realtor.
 He sees in this work an invasion of the field of private initiative and contends that Government housing projects subject him to unfair and ruinous competition ...
 Every attempt is being made to restrict competition with private enterprise to that restricted field where operators exploit the misery of the underprivileged.
 Here the competition is deliberate and amply justified."